 Moreover, Takasbank's major global custodian is Euroclear Bank Brussels operating under European Union regulations.
-Euroclear is the main custodian, where vast majority of the foreing securities safekept.
+Foreign securities accepted by Takasbank as collateral in the markets where it operates and act as CCP (Central Counter Party) and Central clearing and settlement institution are held in custodian account of Euroclear Bank Brussels.
+Euroclear accounts are also used for the clearing transactions that take place on the Stock Exchange.
+Custody is also carried out at Clearstream Banking Luxembourg on behalf of Takasbank customers besides that within the scope of custody services offered to funds.
 All foreing colleterals collected by Takasbank are safekept at Euroclear.
 Clearstream Banking Luxembourg is also used as global custodian for some client assets.
-Since our current global custodians are ICSDs established in the European Union, they have to operate in line with the European Union Central Securities Depository Regulation (2017) and CPMI- IOSCO principles.
+Since Bank's current global custodians are ICSDs established in the European Union, they have to operate in line with the European Union Central Securities Depository Regulation (2017) and CPMI- IOSCO principles.